- Part 1: Architecture comparison of decentralized exchanges

-In one of our previous blog posts we have described the inner workings of GDAX, EtherDelta, 0x and Radex.
+In the first part of our decentralized exchange reviews & architecture comparison, we have described the inner workings of GDAX, EtherDelta, 0x and Radex.
 By popular demand we present an architecture review of some other popular DEXs on Ethereum blockchain.

 IDEX is one of the most used dApps on Ethereum blockchain.
 While they are certainly very successful in their own right, they do employ some dirty marketing tactics by calling themselves a decentralized exchange.
 They should be calling themselves a non-custodial exchange instead.
 Let me explain what I mean by that.
 To do so, we will need to understand how IDEX works under the hood.